ChaniseS/Stock-Analysis/README.md

 After helping Steve generate a dataset that will be beneficial for not just himself but for his parents as well, we refactored the VBA code from Module 2 to give Steve the opportunity to do a little more research for his parents.
 Which, in short, we will expand the dataset to include the entire stock market over the last few years.
 ## Results of the Refactored Code
 Once we refactored the previous code we used earlier in the module, we were able to see the Run-Time difference decreased.
-In addition to the explainations below, I also added Comments within the code to help identify it's usage.
+In addition to the explanations below, I also added Comments within the code to help identify its usage.

 A. The first adjustment we made was set the ‘tickerIndex’ to equal zero before looping through the rows.
 The ‘tickerIndex’ will be used to access the correct Index for the different arrays in this code:
 -	The ticker Arrays